TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `dataType( dataType )`
-Returns the current response data type or the APGateway instance for quick chaining
+Returns the current response data type or the Gateway instance for quick chaining

 * `dataType`: `string`